core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### ETag Option in a Group Request/Response ####
 A client endpoint MAY include one or more ETag Options in a GET or FETCH group request, to validate one or more stored responses it has cached.
-In case two or more servers in the CoAP group have responded to a previous request to the same resource with an identical ETag value, it is the responsibility of the client to handle this case.
-In particular, if the client wishes to validate, using a group request, a response from server 1 with an ETag value N, while it does not wish to validate a response from server 2 with the same ETag value N, there is no way to achieve this.
+In case two or more servers in the CoAP group have responded to a past request to the same resource with an identical ETag value, it is the responsibility of the client to handle this case.
+In particular, if the client wishes to validate, using a group request, a response from server 1 with an ETag value N, while it wants a fresh response from server 2, there is no way to achieve this using a single group request.
+This wish could occur if the client has a cached representation for server 1, but has no cached representation for server 2: for example, because the client needed to remove older items from its cache to make space for newer resource representations.

-In such cases where an identical ETag value is returned by two or more servers, the client, by default, SHOULD NOT include an ETag Option containing that ETag value in a group request.
+There are various strategies to avoid problems caused by identical ETag values: one strategy is for a client to repeat a request if a particular server returned 2.03 Valid with an ETag value that is not in its cache (for that server).
+The repeated request excludes the "duplicate" ETag, and it may be a group request or a unicast request to the particular server.
+Another strategy is to mark a cached ETag value as "duplicated - not to be used for revalidation" as soon as another server responds with the same ETag value.
+Finally, the recommended strategy is for the servers to generate unique ETags as specified below.

 A server endpoint MUST process an ETag Option in a GET or FETCH group request in the same way it processes an ETag Option for a unicast request.
 A server endpoint that includes an ETag Option in a response to a group request SHOULD construct the ETag Option value in such a way that the value will be unique to this particular server with a high probability.
 This practically prevents a collision of the ETag values from different servers in the same CoAP group and application group, which in turn allows the client to effectively validate a particular response of an origin server.
-This can be accomplished, for example, by embedding a compact ID of the server within the ETag value, where the ID is unique (or unique with a high probability) in the scope of the group.
+This can be accomplished, for example, by embedding a compact ID (or hash) of the server within the ETag value, where the ID is unique (or unique with a high probability) in the scope of the CoAP/application groups.

 Note: a legacy CoAP server might treat an ETag Option in a group request as an unrecognized option per {{Sections 5.4 and 8.2.1 of RFC7252}}, causing it to ignore this (elective) ETag Option regardless of its value, and process the request normally as if that ETag Option was not included.